jdegrave/backend-dev-nodejs/syllabus.md

 # Academic Integrity

-- We expect students to abide by the University of Arkansas's Academic Integrity Policy: http://honesty.uark.edu/policy/
+- We expect students to abide by the [University of Arkansas's Academic Integrity Policy](http://honesty.uark.edu/policy/)